hypertrons/hypertrons-crx/README.md

 - **Developer Collabration Network**: Developer Collaboration Network shows the collaboration between developers for a given time period.
 From this graph you can find other developers who are closet to a given developer.
 - **Developer's Most Participated Repos**: Developer's Most Participated Repos shows the active projects of developers in a given time period.
 From this graph you can find out the most active repositories for a given developer.
-- **Developer's Activity & Influence Trend**：The Developer Activity and Influence Trend chart presents how the two metrics evolve since 2015.
+- **Developer's Activity & OpenRank Trend**：The Developer Activity and OpenRank Trend chart presents how the two metrics evolve since 2015.
 In the chart, you can zoom and drag using your mouse or touchpad, and you can toggle either of the data by clicking the legend buttons as well.

 ## Contributing